ho-edwardd/Wonka-Sales-Forecasting/README.md

 ## Model Description
 Key Components:
-Two-Segment Burr XII/Weibull-Gamma Model:
+1. Two-Segment Burr XII/Weibull-Gamma Model:

-Segment 1: Represents the general population with typical viewing patterns (e.g., weekend spikes).
+- Segment 1: Represents the general population with typical viewing patterns (e.g., weekend spikes).

-Segment 2: Captures the "Christmas break" or "winter watchers" demographic, likely children with more flexible viewing schedules during holidays.
+- Segment 2: Captures the "Christmas break" or "winter watchers" demographic, likely children with more flexible viewing schedules during holidays.

-Hardcore Never Buyers (HCNB):
+2. Hardcore Never Buyers (HCNB):

-A spike at 0 accounts for individuals who are unlikely to purchase tickets under any circumstances.
+- A spike at 0 accounts for individuals who are unlikely to purchase tickets under any circumstances.

-Covariates:
+3. Covariates:

-Opening Weekend: Binary indicator for the first few days of release.
+- Opening Weekend: Binary indicator for the first few days of release.

-Day of Week: Friday, Saturday, Sunday indicators.
+- Day of Week: Friday, Saturday, Sunday indicators.

-Holiday: Binary indicator for holidays (e.g., Christmas, New Year's).
+- Holiday: Binary indicator for holidays (e.g., Christmas, New Year's).

-Discount Tuesday: Binary indicator for discounted ticket days.
+- Discount Tuesday: Binary indicator for discounted ticket days.

-Streaming Availability: Binary indicator for when the movie becomes available on streaming platforms.
+- Streaming Availability: Binary indicator for when the movie becomes available on streaming platforms.

 ## Sheets:
-Wonka Data:

-Contains daily ticket sales (Unit sales) and covariates from December 15, 2023, to March 15, 2024.
+1. Wonka Data: Contains daily ticket sales (Unit sales) and covariates from December 15, 2023, to March 15, 2024.

-Columns:

-Date, Day, Unit sales, Opening Weekend, Saturday, Sunday, Holiday, Discount Tuesday, Streaming Available.

-2-seg WG (Burr XII) HCNB:

-Model parameters and predictions for the two-segment Burr XII/Weibull-Gamma model.
+2. 2-seg WG (Burr XII) HCNB: Model parameters and predictions for the two-segment Burr XII/Weibull-Gamma model.

-Includes:

-Parameters for each segment (c1, r1, alpha1, pi1, etc.).

-Predicted values (Predicted), absolute percentage errors (APE), and cumulative metrics.

-Performance metrics: Log-Likelihood (LL), BIC, MAPE, MSE, R-squared.

-Hold-out Testing (40 days):

-Evaluates the model's performance on a hold-out dataset.
+3. Hold-out Testing (40 days): Evaluates the model's performance on a last 40-day as a hold-out dataset and only treats the first 52 days as being avaliable.

-Similar structure to the "2-seg WG" sheet but with adjusted parameters for testing.